mouhametnd/Games-Web-App/README.md

  # Welcome to the Games Web App! 🍃

-This game's web app was a good challenge to put into practice my skills in `React.js`, `Redux (toolkit)`, `React Router`, `Styled Components` and `Axios`.
+This games web app was a good challenge to put into practice my skills in `React.js`, `Redux (toolkit)`, `React Router`, `Styled Components` and `Axios`.
 This project is using a game `API` called rawg.io.
 If you want to see a live version of the app, you can visit [this link](https://mouhametnd-games-app.netlify.app/).